jaredboynton/ups-governance-demo/README.md

 ## Overview

-**Reference implementation** of an automated API governance system** integrating Postman Spec Hub, Azure DevOps CI/CD, and Microsoft Teams notifications.
-Demonstrates transformation of API governance from "3 days → 20 minutes" using real UPS API specifications.
-Spectral rules are default.
+**Reference implementation** of an automated API governance and dashboarding system that integrates **Postman Spec Hub**, **Azure DevOps CI/CD**, and **Microsoft Teams notifications**.
+Demonstrates transformation of API governance from "3 days of review" to "automatic quality gate in 20 minutes" using real UPS API specifications.
+Spectral rules are default, so scoring accuracy isn't really indicative of actual governance criteria.

 All components tested end-to-end with real data.